 There is a bug in Android 6/7/8 which breaks file change monitoring (technically speaking

 upload relies on this system function to work.
 It’s not that file change monitoring stops working completely.
 Sometimes

 it works, sometimes it does not.
 Changes on SD card definitely cannot be detected.
 We implemented a limited workaround which

 works quite well for photos but not for other file types.

 This is a system level bug apps cannot do anything about.
 It must be fixed by Android team.

-Upload/download do not preserve file timestamps
+Upload/download does not preserve file timestamps

 Timestamp preservation would be very useful and is usually expected in data sync/backup by computer users.
-Unfortunately it’s not possible without support from cloud storage service and Android.
+Unfortunately it’s not possible without proper support from cloud storage service and Android.